 How to do Kegels:

-• Make it a habit: Many women find these exercises easiest to do while lying down, at least initially, because it feels easy to target the right muscles in this position.
+- Make it a habit: Many people find these exercises easiest to do while lying down, at least initially, because it feels easier to target the right muscles in this position.
 But once you get the hang of things, you can do them anytime, anywhere.
-To make these excises a part of your regular routine, it can be helpful to try to remember to do these while engaging in other regular habits throughout your day, like while brushing your teeth or washing your hands.
+To make these exercises a part of your regular routine, it can be helpful to pair them with regular habits throughout your day, like brushing your teeth or washing your hands.
 Consistency with Kegels leads to the best results!

-As with any sort of new exercise you want to add to your routine – and certainly if you’d like to know if Kegel exercises could be of a particular benefit to you – be sure to speak with your healthcare provider to learn more.
+As with any new exercise you want to add to your routine—and certainly, if you’d like to know if Kegel exercises could be of particular benefit to you—be sure to speak with your healthcare provider to learn more.
+Pelvic floor therapy can encompass many different exercises and routines.
+There are so many options if Kegels aren’t right for you.

 Read more